-Yannick Hostettler is an associate at Wenger Plattner's Basel office specialising in advising on intellectual property matters and dealing with contentious cases in particular.
+Yannick Hostettler is a senior associate at Wenger Plattner's Basel office specialising in advising on intellectual property matters and dealing with contentious cases in particular.
 Representing both individuals and companies, he conducts domestic and cross-border litigation before state courts of all levels and arbitral tribunals.

-Prior to joining Wenger Plattner, Yannick Hostettler worked, among other positions, as a law clerk at the civil court and as a research and teaching fellow for civil law and civil procedure law at the University of Basel.
+Prior to joining Wenger Plattner, Yannick Hostettler worked, among other positions, as a law clerk at a civil court and as a research and teaching fellow for civil law and civil procedure law at the University of Basel.

-Wenger Plattner

-Aeschenvorstadt 55 4010 Basel Switzerland Tel: +41 61 279 70 00
+Wenger Plattner Tel: +41 61 279 70 00

-Email: Yannick.Hostettler@wenger-plattner.ch
+Aeschenvorstadt 55 Email: Yannick.Hostettler@wenger-plattner.ch

-URL: www.wenger-plattner.ch
+4010 Basel URL: www.wenger-plattner.ch